Health Minister Sean Woodward announces plans to introduce a smoking ban in Northern Ireland.

 While the plans are now in place it could be April 2007 before the legislation is introduced.

-An RTÉ News report by Brendan Wright broadcast on 17 October 2005.
+An RTÉ News report broadcast on 17 October 2005.
+The reporter is Brendan Wright.